botre/anki-decks/src/lua.md

 ## Upvalue

-An upvalue refers to a local variable in an enclosing function.
+Local variable from an enclosing function, used by an enclosed function.

 ## Closure